Arterect/Rectcoin/README.md

 - Ganache must be installed in your local environment
 - Ganache is running and the default network settings (port number, network ID, etc.) are properly configured

-Please make sure that the above prerequisites are met before proceeding with the following steps.

 ### 3. Git clone
 - Clone this repository to your local machine.
 Execute the following command
 ```